LLNL/Umpire/docs/sphinx/developer_guide.rst

   $ ASAN_OPTIONS=detect_leaks=1 ctest -T test -R replay --output-on-failure

-This will configure a build with Clang 9.0.0 and the Leak Sanitizer.
 Depending on the output given when running the test with the Leak Sanitizer, it may be useful to use ``addr2line -e <./path_to/executable> <address_of_leak>`` to see the exact line the output is referring to.